 A long time ago, when India was still under the British rule, a small factory was set up in Vile Parle to manufacture sweets and toffees.
 A decade after it’s establishment in 1929, Parle products began manufacturing what are now the largest selling biscuits in the world!

-These biscuits that were launched as an Indian alternative to the British biscuits have now become one of the strongest household names in India.
-The biscuits that were once called “Parle Gluco biscuits” changed to “Parle-G” in the 80’s, with the slogan “G means Genius”.
+These biscuits which were launched as an Indian alternative to the British biscuits have now become one of the strongest household names in India.
+The biscuits that were once called “Parle Gluco biscuits” changed to “Parle-G” in the ’80s, with the slogan “G means Genius”.
 With this, Parle biscuits made itself a generic brand; consumed by people of all ages, from the rich to the poor, living in cities or in villages.
 For some, it’s just an accompaniment for tea, whereas some eat it to get charged on energy – not only in India, but also in different parts of the world.

 Situated right in the middle of a residential area, the factory lures in visitors and draws attention just through the widespread aroma of it’s freshly baked biscuits.
-This aroma is one of the very many things that you can take back from Vile Parle, even if you’re just crossing the Vile Parle station in a train.
+This aroma is one of the many things that you can take back from Vile Parle, even if you’re just crossing the Vile Parle station on a train.